jochemvogel/bt-eindopdracht/README.md

 To be continued

-### `/server`
+### Everything excepts `/docs` & `/client`

 The server side part of the application.
 Not applicable for this course.
 You need to run the server if you want to have the application locally.
-Besides that, you do not have to look at the `/server` folder
+Wanted to seperate this files in another folder, but couldn't make heroku work when I did that.

 ### `/docs`